huggingface/optimum/README.md

 quantizer.quantize(save_dir=save_directory, quantization_config=qconfig)
 ```

-In this example, we've quantized a model from the Hugging Face Hub, but it could also be a path to a local model directory.
+In this example, we've quantized a model from the Hugging Face Hub, in the same manner we can quantize a model hosted locally by providing the path to the directory containing the model weights.
 The result from applying the `quantize()` method is a `model_quantized.onnx` file that can be used to run inference.
 Here's an example of how to load an ONNX Runtime model and generate predictions with it:

 ```python
 from optimum.onnxruntime import ORTModelForSequenceClassification